marmelab/labyrinth/domain/README.md

 ## Test

-You can run the tests using either
+You can run the tests using:

 ```sh
 make test